 This site is an outlet for me to rant about my interests (IT, music, health and fitness, etc.).
-But more than that, it's about addressing points raised by some prolific online writers such as Scott Hanselman that I have recently started relating to; specifically, that it is of key importance for someone in my profession to be sharing, archiving and expanding my learnings and opinions through blogging.
+But more than that, it's about addressing a point raised by Scott Hanselman; that it is of key importance for someone in my profession to be sharing, archiving and expanding my learnings and opinions through blogging.

-After years of talking about having a personal online presence beyond the refines of social media, I have finally gotten this site off the ground.
-My first post talks about my struggle of getting to this point, the reason I went with a blog and my selected solution (Ghost Blog).
+After years of talking about having a personal online presence beyond the confines of social media, I finally got this site off the ground.
+My first post talks about my struggle of getting to this point, the reason I went with a blog, and my selected solution (Ghost Blog).

 I'm an IT professional living and working in Wellington, New Zealand.
 I moved here from Ireland in 2009 after coming to visit a friend while travelling.
-New Zealand gripped me with its stunning scenery and multitude of outdoor activities available to new and advanced adventure enthusiasts alike.
-Wellington in particular is a small, vibrant city with all the benefits of a capital city, and is a reasonably big change from Dublin.
+New Zealand gripped me with its stunning scenery and the multitude of outdoor activities available to enthusiasts of all skill levels.
+Wellington in particular is a small, vibrant city with all the benefits of a capital city, and moving here was a reasonably big change from Dublin without being completely disorientating.

 I graduated from Computer Applications at Dublin City University in 2003 and have remained in information technology ever since.
-I enjoy many facets of IT, my main drivers being elliciting the correct requirements, and delivering the best user-focused solution.
-My career has reflected this having spent several years overlapping the roles of business analyst, front-end developer and project and client manager.
+I enjoy many facets of IT, my main drivers being elliciting correct requirements, and desinging and delivering the best user-focused solution.
+My career has reflected this having spent several years overlapping the roles of business analyst, solution developer, and project and client manager.
 I have become increasingly interested in software process improvement and see my future directed towards coaching projects, whether they be delivered through traditional sequential, or lean agile principles and practises.